 Positions Available

-A postdoctoral position is available.
+Two fully funded postdoctoral positions are available.
 Individuals with experience in multi-electrode neural recordings and/or fMRI in behaving animals are particularly encouraged to apply.

 We are looking for graduate students with previous STEM training.
-Interested students can apply through the following programs:
+Interested students can apply through the Neuroscience Training Program.

-Additional competitive training and funding opportunities exist through:
+Additional competitive training and funding opportunities exist through the Vision Research Training Program.

 A technical position is available for a programmer interested in developing systems for real-time dynamic (closed-loop) control of neuroscience experiments involving 3D visualizations.
-Demonstrated previous experience with OpenGL and the software/hardware requirements of real-time control with millisecond precision is highly desired.
+Previous experience with OpenGL and the software/hardware requirements of real-time control with millisecond precision are highly desired.

 Lab News